MicrosoftDocs/azure-stack-docs/azure-stack/mdc/customer-journey.md

 ## Introduction

-The following table depicts what can be expected during the various phases of deployment.
+The following table lists what can be expected during the various phases of deployment.

 |	|Order Process	|Pre-Deployment	|Integration, Validation, Transport	|Onsite Deployment	|Post-Deployment |
 |---|---------------|---------------|-----------------------------------|--------------------|----------------|